Physician Assistants

 Many PAs specialize in areas of general medicine, including family medicine, internal medicine, general pediatrics, and obstetrics and gynecology.
 About 27 percent of PAs are in general surgery/surgical subspecialties, others specialize in emergency medicine or are in internal medicine subspecialties.

-All states allow PAs to prescribe medicine to patients; however, those who prescribe controlled medications must have a DEA (Drug Enforcement Administration) number.
-Physician assistants may be known by other occupational titles such as child health associates, MEDEX, physician associates, anesthesiologists assistants, or surgeons assistants.
+All states allow PAs to prescribe medicine to patients; however, those who prescribe controlled medications must have a Drug Enforcement Administration identification number.

 PAs are skilled professionals who assume a great deal of responsibility in their work.
 By handling various medical tasks for their physician employers, PAs allow physicians more time to diagnose and treat more severely ill patients.

-Nearly 21 percent of all PAs specialize in primary care, including family medicine, internal medicine, general pediatrics, and obstetrics and gynecology, according to the 2019 AAPA Salary Survey.
+Nearly 21 percent of all PAs specialize in primary care, including family medicine, internal medicine, general pediatrics, and obstetrics and gynecology, according to the 2019 American Academy of Physician Associates Salary Survey.
 More than 27 percent are in general surgery/surgical subspecialties, 12.2 percent are in internal medicine subspecialties, and 9.4 percent specialize in emergency medicine.

-All 50 states, the District of Columbia, and Guam allow PAs to prescribe medicine to patients.
+All 50 states, the District of Columbia, and all U.S. territories allow PAs to prescribe medicine to patients.